rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 A node MUST handle continuing a previous channel on a new encrypted transport.
-A node MUST set the `acknowledge` field in the header of the `authenticate` packet to the the number of previously-processed non-authenticate packets.
-A node MUST NOT send out a packet with an `acknowledge` field smaller than a previous `acknowledge` field.
+A node MUST set the `acknowledge` field in the header of the `authenticate` message to the the number of previously-processed non-authenticate messages.
+A node MUST NOT send out a message with an `acknowledge` field smaller than a previous `acknowledge` field.

-A node MUST retransmit packets which may not have been included in the `authenticate` header's `acknowledge` field.
+A node MUST retransmit messages which may not have been included in the `authenticate` header's `acknowledge` field.

-A node retransmitting previous packets MUST ensure they are bitwise identical after decryption.
+A node retransmitting previous messages MUST ensure they are bitwise identical after decryption.

 # Channel Establishment #